chattylabs/versioning/README.md

 happen through a continuous integration system.

-Besides, it works very well with multi-module projects, various libraries in the same repository and add-on based components, you only need to establish a specific `tagPrefix` per module/version.
+Besides, it works very well with multi-module projects, various libraries in the same repository and add-on based components, see the end of this README file for more info.

 ## How to apply?